phpman > man > gitattributes(5)

 The ‘merge.*.driver` variable’s value is used to construct a command to run to merge

-These three tokens are replaced with the names of temporary files that hold the
+three tokens are replaced with the names of temporary files that hold the contents of

-contents of these versions when the command line is built.
-Additionally, %L will be
+these versions when the command line is built.
+Additionally, %L will be replaced with the

-%A by overwriting it, and exit with zero status if it managed to merge them cleanly,
+by overwriting it, and exit with zero status if it managed to merge them cleanly, or

 The merge.*.recursive variable specifies what other merge driver to use when the merge

-than one.
-When left unspecified, the driver itself is used for both internal merge and
+one.
+When left unspecified, the driver itself is used for both internal merge and the

 The merge driver can learn the pathname in which the merged result will be stored via